ephes/django-cast/docs/installation.rst

     CRISPY_ALLOWED_TEMPLATE_PACKS = "bootstrap4"

-5. Modify your urlconfig to include the urls for django-cast and Wagtail
+5. Modify your url-config to include the urls for django-cast and Wagtail

 .. code-block:: python